Getting to Know the Deaf Community

 - Do speak directly to the Deaf person, not the interpreter.
 Do not yell at the Deaf person-they will not hear you!

 - Do speak at a normal pace and tone for the interpreter.

 - Interpreters typically interpret in the first person.
 Understand that the interpreter is voicing the words of the Deaf person and not their own.

 - Don’t address or ask questions to the interpreter while they’re interpreting.
 They cannot respond during the interpretation process because they are trained to remain neutral and do not interject their opinions.

 Interpreters Unlimited is a nationwide language services provider with a dedicated Sign Language Services Division, Accessible Communication for the Deaf.
-For more information about ASL interpretation services or to schedule an interpreter, please call 800-726-9891 or visit our ASL department website at www.acdasl.com
+For more information about ASL interpretation services or to schedule an interpreter, please call 800-726-9891 or visit our ASL Division website at www.acdasl.com

 Share this Post